khoidt/dialecta/README.md

-# dialects
+# Dialecta
 Django application for oral corpora in ELAN format

-Developed for the TriMCo project (http://www.trimco.uni-mainz.de)
+Initially developed for the TriMCo project (http://www.trimco.uni-mainz.de)